dddrrreee/cs140e-win19/labs/lab9-threads/README.md

   0. Initially: Have `rpi_thread_start()` just reboot when there are no more threads.

+  1. Have the trampoline code you write (`rpi_init_trampoline`) initially just call out to C code to print out its values so you can sanity check that they make sense.

-  1. Create a single thread and make sure it can run and exit explicitly.
+  2. Then only create a single thread and make sure it can run and `rpi_exit` explicitly.

-  2. Make sure it can `rpi_yield` to itself.

-  3. Make sure if it doesn't exit it will do so implicitly.
+  3. Then make sure if it doesn't exit it will do so implicitly.

+  4. Then sure it can `rpi_yield` to itself.

-  4. Change `rpi_thread_start()` to create a dummy thread so that when there are no more runnable threads, `rpi_cswitch` will transfer control back and we can return to `part2`.
+  5. Then change `rpi_thread_start()` to create a dummy thread so that when there are no more runnable threads, `rpi_cswitch` will transfer control back and we can return to its callsite in `part2`.

 Congratulations!
 Now you have a simple, but working thread implementation and understand the most tricky part of the code (context-switching)